EragonJ/Trip.js/README.md

                 sel : $('#element2'),
                 content : 'This is element 2'
             }
-        ], options); // details about options is listed below
+        ], options); // details about options are listed below

 Options